celiakwan/hyperledger-fabric-softhsm/README.md

 ```

 ###### Fabric Peer and Orderer
 - `generate-config.sh` will help generate the config files for peers and orderer.
-The `bccsp` section in the generated config files look like this.
+The `bccsp` section in the generated config files for orgs and users looks like this.
     ```
     BCCSP:
         Default: PKCS11